Adam Dutkiewicz: Amplification and effects

+Musical style and influences

+Dutkiewicz's style is a fusion of the melodic rock and extreme metal styles.
+He also does not rehearse often and “just wings it”.
+He stated in a 2011 interview "I'm not technique-driven at all.
+I never really aspired to be anything fantastic as a player, it's about making music first and foremost.”

+Growing up Dutkiewicz listened to a lot of classic rock acts such as AC/DC and Led Zeppelin.
+He has cited Eddie and Alex Van Halen as an influence on his guitar playing and drumming.
+Additionally, he has credited James Hetfield for making him the guitarist he is today.

 Stage presence

 Adam Dutkiewicz (far right) performing in Killswitch Engage.
 Dutkiewicz is well known for his unique stage attire.

 Dutkiewicz's is known for his energy and humor during live shows, sprinting across the stage and providing other over the top movements.
 He is said to provide a combination of “comedic showmanship and musical mastery.”
+He is also known to occasionally wear comedic costumes on stage.

 Regarding Dutkiewicz's stage personality, Joel Stroetzel stated, "Adam likes to take the piss out of things.
 Just wants to have a good time—kind of act like an asshole, but in a funny way.
 He likes to get people going, egg the crowd on.
 He gets up there and calls the crowd ‘pussies’ and all this stuff.
 But coming from a guy wearing short shorts and a cape, you gotta take things like that in stride."

 Talking about Dutkiewicz's stage attire, Jesse Leach stated, "That's his sort of middle finger to everybody, to all the people who act very tough and think metal has to be doom and gloom and trying to be a cool or tough guy, that's his punk rock way."

-Due to Dutkiewicz and his fellow bandmates efforts they took home the award for best live band at the 2014 Metal Hammer Golden God awards.
+Due to Dutkiewicz and his bandmates efforts they took home the award for best live band at the 2014 Metal Hammer Golden God awards.

 Personal life

-Dutkiewicz resides in San Diego, California, he stated he fell in love with the city’s beaches and hiking trails while producing a record in the area.
+Dutkiewicz resides in San Diego, California, he is an outdoor enthusiasts and stated he fell in love with the city's beaches and hiking trails while producing a record in the area.
+In his spare time he enjoys cooking and playing video games.
 Dutkiewicz used to be straight edge.

 On February 10, 2015, Dutkiewicz was a contestant on the CBS game show The Price Is Right, where he won $51,832 in prizes, including a 2015 Honda Fit, a 2015 Nissan Frontier, a small trailer, and a trip to Borrego Springs.